Dickens County, Texas: Notable people

+Education

+There are two school districts in the county: Patton Springs Independent School District and Spur Independent School District.

+The Texas Legislature designated the county as being in the Western Texas College District.

 Elected leadership

 Politics

-Dickens County is presently in Texas House of Representatives District 68, represented by Republican David Spiller, an attorney from Jacksboro, since his election on March 9, 2021.
-With redistricting following the 2020 Census, effective January 1, 2023, Dickens County will be realigned to House District 83, represented by Republican Dustin Burrows, an attorney from Lubbock.
+Following redistricting after the 2020 census, effective January 1, 2023, Dickens County is in Texas House of Representatives District 83, represented by Republican Dustin Burrows, an attorney from Lubbock.
+Dickens County was previously in House District 68.
 In the Texas Senate, Dickens County is presently in District 28, represented by Republican Charles Perry.

-Like much of North Texas, Dickens is heavily Republican, giving less than 15% of the vote to Hillary Clinton in 2016, though it did support her husband, Bill Clinton, in both 1992 and 1996, in the former election supporting him by double digits over Texan native George Bush.
-It had previously even voted against Ronald Reagan by large margins in both 1980 and 1984.
+Like much of West Texas, Dickens now leans heavily Republican, giving less than 15% of the vote to Hillary Clinton in 2016, though it did support her husband, Bill Clinton, in both 1992 and 1996, in the former election supporting him by double digits over Texas resident George H.W.
+Bush.
+However, the county historically leaned heavily Democratic, having previously even voted against Ronald Reagan in both his 1980 and 1984 landslides, and against native son Dwight D. Eisenhower in 1952 and 1956.